 If you’re looking for a place where you get all these items instead of buying them at separate places, head on to Angelus Direct, where different assortments of these items are available.

-Now that you have your shoes and your supplies, it’s on to the fun part, the part that you’ve all been waiting for… painting!
-There are hundreds of patterns, designs as well as methods you could use during painting.
-There are a few different ways you can paint your kicks:
+Now that you have your shoes and your supplies, it’s time to pick a method.
+There are hundreds of patterns, designs, and techniques you could use during painting including:

 - freestyle, hand painting

-The easiest and most popular is probably hand painting your new kicks.
+The easiest and most popular is probably hand painting your AF1s.
 It’s versatile, easy to learn, apply, and in a way, forms the basis for other techniques like airbrushing, so that’s the method we’ll be focusing on!

-But what if your Air Force 1’s are used, they’ve been around the block a time or two?
-You may be thinking it’s hopeless, especially if they’re all scuffed up and caked with dirt.
-You know that kind of dirt that gets on your shoes and then refuses to come off, even if you power washed them.
-If that’s how your shoes currently look, what are you to do?
+Side note – If you’re using an old pair of shoes, they may require a deep clean before you begin.
 This is where the acetone and cotton balls come in.
 Check out the video from DeJesus Custom Footwear and see how he uses them to clean away any old dirt and make the shoes ready for painting.
 It’s easy, no need for nerves.

 - First off, remove the laces of your shoes to avoid accidentally getting any paint on them.